chazu/ansible-postfix/README.md

 #### Usage

-Add `squads-postfix` to your roles and set vars in your playbook file.
+Add `squads.postfix` to your roles and set vars in your playbook file.

 Example: